vikejs/vike/readme.md

 ## Boilerplates

-If you start from scratch, then simply use the `vite-plugin-ssr` boilerplates.
+If you start from scratch, use the `vite-plugin-ssr` boilerplates.

 With NPM: